dome9/cloud-bots-azure/README.md

     1. Navigate to the locally cloned CloudBots directory and run the following command:<br />
     ```     func init --docker    ```
     1. Select *Python*.<br />
     1. Deploy the code to the remote Function App (this could take a while).
-Run the following command, replacing $\{functionAppName}  with the Function App name that was given in the previous step (5.3):
+Run the following command, replacing $\{functionAppName}  with the Function App name that was given in the previous step (5 (v)):

     ```     func azure functionapp publish ${functionAppName\} --build-native-deps  	```